 Myanmar authorities detain the U.K.'s former ambassador to the country

-CHIANG RAI, Thailand — Myanmar authorities detained a British former ambassador and her Burmese husband, a senior military officer in the capital, Naypyidaw, confirmed.
+Myanmar authorities have detained a British former ambassador and her Burmese husband, a senior military officer in the capital, Naypyidaw, confirmed.

-Vickie Bowman and her husband, former political prisoner and artist Htein Lin, were detained on Wednesday.
-Bowman was arrested for sending information to the activist group Justice for Myanmar and others opposed to military rule, the official said.
+In a statement released late Thursday, Myanmar's military said Vickie Bowman and her husband, former political prisoner and artist Htein Lin, are being detained for immigration offenses.
+Earlier in the day, a senior military source said Bowman had been detained for sending information to the group Justice for Myanmar and others opposed to military rule.

+Representatives from Justice for Myanmar emphatically denied the allegation as "false" and said the group has never had contact with Bowman.
+It called for the couple's release and for the release of all those detained by the "illegal junta."

 Bowman served as ambassador to Myanmar from 2002-2006 and currently is the director at the Myanmar Centre for Responsible Business.
 Her husband Htein Lin is one of Myanmar's most famous artists and is a veteran activist.
 He has previously spent time in prison for his opposition to an earlier junta.